youngseo1108/pdsp2023/README.md

 ### Explanation of files
-* backend
+1. backend
-1. dataset
+* dataset
   * airport-codes_csv.csv: a CSV file of labelling country codes to numbers
-  * dataprep_v2.csv: preprocessed data
+  * (deleted) dataprep_v2.csv: preprocessed data
-  * final_v2.csv: preprocessed data with indexes
+  * (deleted) final_v2.csv: preprocessed data with indexes

-2. data_engineering
+* data_engineering
   * backend_1129.py: connect the database server to the backend
   * PostgreSql_accuracy.ipynb: a script calculating the accuracy of the model

-3. ML
+* ML
   * multi_rf.ipynb: multioutput regressor + random forest model predicting TOT_pax, paxe, market_share and attaching indexes after the prediction
   * rf.ipynb: random forest model predicting market_share

-4. preprocessing
+* preprocessing
   * Prepro_kaggle.ipynb: a script preprocessing the Kaggle dataset for the Kaggle competition
   * Prepro_v2.ipynb: a script preprocessing the original dataset

-5. requirements.txt: the list of necessary packages to run backend/data_engineering/backend_1129.py
+* requirements.txt: the list of necessary packages to run backend/data_engineering/backend_1129.py

-* frontend
+2. frontend
-  * airplane.png: an image of an aeroplane for the map
+  * airplane.png: an image of an aeroplane for the map in the UI
-  * final_no_pie.R: a frontend script for the map, the recommendation table, accuracy & market_share of a model and other information
+  * final_no_pie.R: a frontend script for the UI, including the map, the recommendation table, accuracy & a predicted market_share/TOT_pax and other information
   * world_country.csv: a file containing geographical information of countries to show routes on the map

-* .gitignore
+3. .gitignore
-* README.md
+4. README.md

 ### Required packages